 Jesus is Buried

-- And when it became evening, a rich man came from Arimathea named Joseph, who also was discipled by Jesus.
+- And it having become evening, a rich man from Arimathea named Joseph (who was also discipled by Jesus) came forward.

-- And approaching Pilate, this man asked for the body of Jesus.
+- Having approached Pilate, this man asked for the body of Jesus.
 Then Pilate commanded it to be delivered to him.

-- And taking the body, Joseph wrapped it in a clean linen cloth
+- And having taken the body, Joseph wrapped it in a clean linen cloth

 - and put it in his new tomb, which he cut in the rock.
-And after rolling a great stone over the door of the tomb, he departed.
+And having rolled a great stone over the door of the tomb, he departed.

-- Now, Mary Magdalene was there with the other Mary, sitting opposite the tomb.
+- And Mary Magdalene was there, and the other Mary, sitting opposite the tomb.

-- Then the next day (which is after the Sabbath preparation day) the chief priests and Pharisees were gathered before Pilate,
+- Now, on the next day (which is after the Sabbath preparation day) the chief priests and the Pharisees were gathered before Pilate,

-- saying; “Lord, we remembered that the deceiver said while living: “After three days, I will be raised.”
+- saying: “Lord, we remembered that that man – the deceiver – said while still living: “After three days, I rise again.”